vshobha215-lgtm/The-Shobha-Mother-Foundation-/README.md

-# The Shobha Mother Foundation Website
+# The Shobha Mother Foundation

 This is the official website of **The Shobha Mother Foundation**, an NGO started by Shobha from rural Kota.